 Two of the servants were wise with the money, reinvesting it and making it grow.
 The third servant was afraid of the responsibility he’d been given, so he ignored it.

-Wouldn’t you have loved to have been one of the wise servants, to have heard your master applaud you?
 “Well done, good and faithful servant; thou hast been faithful over a few things, I will make thee ruler over many things: enter thou into the joy of thy lord.”

 “Well done, good and faithful servant.”

-What better words could a wife and mother hear?
 “Good job, Mom!
 You were faithful with the little jobs around your house, your hands were gentle and caring toward others, and you worked with all your heart.”

 1 Timothy 5:14 says that younger women are to “marry, bear children, guide the house,” so that the enemy will have no opportunity to slander believers.